 Although selling a physical product online may remove the need for a physical store, you still have to consider logistics.
 This could include manufacturing, storing and delivering products if you’re creating your own, or receiving ready-to-sell products from your suppliers and delivering them to your customers.

-When choosing an ecommerce platform for physical products, consider how the system handles stock management, stock variation, and the delivery of your products to your customers locally, nationally, and globally.
+When choosing an ecommerce platform for physical products, consider how the system handles stock management, stock variation, and the delivery of your products to your customers locally, nationally and globally.

-E-books, online courses, podcasts, and webinars have gained popularity with entrepreneurs all over the world as either as a business or for generating leads.
+E-books, online courses, podcasts and webinars have gained popularity with entrepreneurs all over the world as either as a business or for generating leads.
 Digital products are easy to sell online because it can be as simple as downloading or streaming a file.

 Digital products require simpler shopping carts than physical products.
-While physical products can be bought in multiple quantities, for example, 5 small red t-shirts, it is unlikely for one buyer to purchase more than one e-book with the same title.
+While physical products can be bought in multiple quantities, for example, five small red t-shirts, it is unlikely for one buyer to purchase more than one e-book with the same title.

 Managing an event is a mammoth task.
-Fortunately, the Internet has removed the hassle of managing event bookings by facilitating online booking and secure payment.
+Fortunately, the internet has removed the hassle of managing event bookings by facilitating online booking and secure payment.

 Membership or subscription

 No longer limited by physical location, memberships bring together people with common interests no matter where they are in the world.
-Recurring membership fees or subscriptions could provide access to members-only benefits, such as discounts, discussions, exclusive training, or networking opportunities.
+Recurring membership fees or subscriptions could provide access to members-only benefits, such as discounts, discussions, exclusive training or networking opportunities.

 As an entrepreneur in the digital age, there is no reason to limit yourself to only one product or one type.
-The most successful business models have a combination of all, for example, consultants could create an awareness of their services by offering e-books, workshops, and memberships to additional training and benefits.
+The most successful business models have a combination of all, for example, consultants could create an awareness of their services by offering e-books, workshops and memberships to additional training and benefits.

 When deciding on the requirements for your ecommerce platform, consider which products and in which formats will appeal to your potential buyers and complement your core product range.
 This allows you to choose an option that can satisfy your current and future business goals.

-Step 2: Decide on the purpose of your business
+2. Decide on the purpose of your business

 Are you supplementing your income or is it a core business?